January 9, 2020

 1. Boudoir is about Confidence

 You might be thinking of booking a boudoir session as a gift for your significant other or to document a significant moment in your life, but don’t forget that a boudoir session ought to ultimately be for yourself.
-Your boudoir session should make you feel like a goddess.
+Your boudoir session should make you feel like your best self.
 As the center of an art piece, you are literally a living painting on the day of your photo-shoot.
 Own your beauty and be confident in who you are!
 Make-up is fun and I love the artistry behind it.
 I totally understand why wearing makeup to your session would be at the top of your list, but if not wearing makeup is a true fear and insecurity you have, consider leaving the make-up behind.
 You are already leaving your clothes behind in exchange for some self-love, doesn’t your face deserve the same?
 Consider going barefaced.

 2. I believe facial positivity is as important as body positivity